OPIN-Smart-Home/SmartLamp/README.md

    - Unplug and reconnect the power source to restart the device if necessary.
 - **WiFi Connection Issues**:
    - Ensure that the WiFi credentials entered during configuration are correct.
-   - Verify that the WiFi network is operational and within range of the SmartLamp.
+   - Verify that the WiFi network is operational and within range of the Smart Lamp.
    - Inspect the wiring, especially for any loose or faulty connections.

-By following these steps, users can effectively set up and utilize the OPIN SmartLamp for enhanced home automation and lighting control.
+By following these steps, users can effectively set up and utilize the OPIN Smart Lamp for enhanced home automation and lighting control.

 ---
 ---

 # For Developer
 This section provides guidelines for developers looking to contribute to the OPIN Smart Home system.
 It's recommended to pay attention on [For User](#for-user) section.
 ## Installation
 ### Prerequisites
 Before you begin, ensure you have the following installed on your development environment: